Community-Tech-Lab/PNK-Software/README.md

 **This software package was developed with a strong commitment to community collaboration and shared progress.
 We encourage you to use and contribute to it in a spirit of collective improvement and mutual benefit, ensuring that it serves the greater good and fosters positive innovation.**

+This server documentation and software are free and open source, made possible by funding from the Internet Society Foundation.

 ## Developers/Collaborators/Credits

 ### Version 1.0 (2017)